RoleModel/turbo-confirm/README.md

 ### Manual Usage

 Though `@rolemodel/turbo-confirm` was primarily designed to work as Turbo/Rails' confirmation interface, it may also be invoked directly by application code.
+Almost the same way you use native `window.confirm`.
+While native confirm pauses execution until the user accepts or declines, TurboConfirm returns a promise.

 e.g.